amy14-w/XP-LAB/README.md

 ### Database Setup

 Create the following tables in your Supabase PostgreSQL database:
-See `database_schema.sql` for the complete schema.
+See `schema.sql` for the complete schema.

 ## 📁 Project Structure